AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 upon different points.
 The Gnostics argued universal salvation from the disciplinary process of transmigration; the *Sibylline Oracles* from the prayers of the good who could not tolerate the sufferings of the damned;
-Clemens Alexandrinus proved it from the remedial influence of all God\'s punishments; Origen urged the foregoing, but added the freedom of the will, which would ultimately embrace the good; Diodorus put it on the ground that God\'s mercy exceeds all the desert of sin; Theodore of Mopsuestia, that sin is an incidental part of human education, etc.
+Clemens Alexandrinus proved it from the remedial influence of all God's punishments; Origen urged the foregoing, but added the freedom of the will, which would ultimately embrace the good; Diodorus put it on the ground that God's mercy exceeds all the desert of sin; Theodore of Mopsuestia, that sin is an incidental part of human education, etc.

 After the condemnation of Origen, Theodore and Gregory, most of their works were destroyed by their bigoted enemies.
 The loss to the world by the destruction of their writings is irreparable.
-Some of Theodore\'s works are thought to exist in Syriac, in the Nestorian literature.
+Some of Theodore's works are thought to exist in Syriac, in the Nestorian literature.
 The future may recover some of them, as the recent past has rescued the Sinaitic codex, the *Book of Enoch*, and other ancient manuscripts.